ad4mh07/6-DoF-Flight-Sim/README.md

  — the primary reference this project follows Standard 6-DoF flat-earth formulation as used in classical flight dynamics texts (e.g. Stevens & Lewis, Aircraft Control and Simulation)

 ## 7: Limitations & improvements
 There are some limitations / improvements to be made.
 Namely, the integrator could be improved to one with an adaptive step size, like RK44.
-Some minor elements of the physics have not been included, specifically external moments and a lift/drag/side-force aerodynamic model (stability derivatives).
+Some minor elements of the physics have not been included, specifically external moments, aerodynamic forces and a lift/drag/side-force aerodynamic model (stability derivatives).
+For the first two, these can easily be added in, as they are currently just initialised as 0.

 The simulation could also benefit from including quaternions and Euler-angle gimbal lock.
 Allowing the user to start the simulation at a septic time, t0 is redundant, as the initial conditions get applied regardless.